LoopZ/V8Power/EXAMPLES/README.txt

 Example 5 (EX05.BAT)

 Simple choice box with intentional to many choices that returns errorlevel of selected choice.
+Please note that under DOSBox or under FreeDOS without a memory manager installed, choices with multiple colors are flattened to to a single color.

 -------------------------------------------------------------------------------

 Example 6 (EX06.BAT)

 Simple choice box that returns the text of the selected choice to stdout.
+Will not work under DOSBox.